shizuku/cranet/README.md

 # CraNet

-A tiny library for deep learning using `numpy`.
+A tiny library for Deep Learning using `numpy`.